Combat Vehicle 90: 2023–present: CV9040C in Ukraine

 On 19 January 2023, the Swedish Prime Minister had announced the transfer of up to 50 CV9040Cs to Ukraine to aid against the Russian invasion of the country.

 It was reported in late June 2023 that CV90s had arrived at the front line, reportedly somewhere around Bakhmut in the eastern Donbas region.
 The arrival of the vehicles was reported as a "significant boost" to the Ukrainian firepower.
 In July, Forbes reported that the Russian Army had knocked out the first CV90, hitting the side of the vehicle with a rocket-propelled grenade.
-The people onboard apparently bailed out of the damaged vehicle.
+The people on board apparently bailed out of the damaged vehicle.
 Both videos and photos of the event circulated online.
 By mid-September, three CV90s had suffered battle damage and one was damaged and captured but no Ukrainian crew members or embarked infantry had been killed.
 As of 14 April 2025, 25 CV9040C have been visually lost, 11 destroyed, 10 damaged or abandoned and 4 captured.

 CV90s were reported to have been deployed by the Ukrainian 93rd Mechanized Brigade in the city of Vovchansk in anticipation of a Russian assault as part of the 2024 Kharkiv offensive.